Crest-tailed mulgara

-The crest-tailed mulgara (Dasycercus cristicauda), is a small to medium-sized Australian carnivorous marsupial and a member of the family Dasyuridae (meaning "hairy tail") which includes quolls, dunnarts, the numbat, Tasmanian devil and extinct thylacine.
-The crest-tailed mulgara is among a group of native predatory mammals or mesopredators endemic to arid Australia.
+The crest-tailed mulgara (D. hillieri, recently resurrected from synonymy with D. cristicauda) is a small to medium-sized Australian carnivorous marsupial and a member of the family Dasyuridae (meaning "hairy tail") which includes quolls, dunnarts, numbats, the endangered Tasmanian devil and the extinct thylacine.

 Description

 The crest-tailed mulgara is a small to medium-sized mammal with sandy coloured fur on the upper parts leading to a darker grey on the under parts and inner limbs.
 The species is strongly sexually dimorphic with adult males weighing 100 to 185 g and females weighing 65 to 120 g.
-Head-body length of 125–230 mm and tail length is between 75–125 mm.
-Identification between the two species within the genus Dasycercus has proven difficult with the crest-tailed mulgara (Dasycercus cristicauda) often confused with the brush-tailed mulgara or ampurta (D. blythi).
+Head–body length of 125–230 mm and tail length is between 75–125 mm.

+In-field separation/identification of the two extant species within the genus Dasycercus has proven difficult, with the crest-tailed mulgara often confused with the closely related brush-tailed mulgara (D. blythi).
 Tail morphology is a primary identifying feature between the two species.
 The crest-tailed mulgara has a crest of fine black hairs along the dorsal edge of the tail creating a fin-like crest and hair length tapering towards the tip.
-In contrast the brush-tailed mulgara tail hair is not crested, black hair starts half way along the upper surface of the tail and dorsal hair length remains consistent.
+In contrast the brush-tailed mulgara tail hair is not noticeably crested, black hair starts half way along the upper surface of the tail and dorsal hair length remains consistent.
 Nipple count also differs between the two species and is another distinguishing feature.
-The female crest-tailed mulgara has eight nipples compared to the brush-tailed mulgara who only has six.
+Female crest-tailed mulgara typically have eight nipples, compared to the brush-tailed mulgara with just six.